 What to do when you see unexpected reactions (problems)?

 If you notice any issue with your contact lenses, such as:

 - More discomfort than when you first wore the lens

 - If the discomfort or problem stops, then look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on your eye.
 Place the lens in the storage case and contact your eye care professional.

-- After reinsertion, if the problem continues, you should promptly remove the lenses and consult your eye care professional.
+- If the problem continues after reinsertion, you should promptly remove the lenses and consult your eye care professional.

-- When any of the above problems continue, a serious condition may be present.
-You should keep the lens off your eye until your eye care specialist can identify the problem.
+- A serious condition may be present when any of the above problems continue.
+It would help if you kept the lens off your eye until your eye care specialist could identify the problem.

 - Keep the schedule your eye doctor gives you for wearing and replacing your lenses.